On Stage: Front & Center

 box office: 504-885-2000.

-At home in the beautiful Jefferson Performing Arts Center, Artistic Director Dennis Assaf offers a line-up of shows sure to excite.
+At home in the beautiful Jefferson Performing Arts Center, Artistic Director Dennis Assaf presents the center’s 41st season.
 Performances are also on tap at Westwego Performing Arts Theatre and Teatro Wego on the West Bank.

 The Irish Tenors (March 16).
-Since 1998, Finbar Wright, Anthony Kearns and Ronan Tynan have presented sold-out shows from New York to Sydney Australia.
-(Jefferson Performing Arts)
+Since 1998, Finbar Wright, Anthony Kearns and Ronan Tynan have presented sold-out shows from New York to Sydney, Australia.
+Meet the tenors after the show at a champagne social.
+(See website for details.)
+At Jefferson Performing Arts Center.

 “South Pacific” (April 5-14).
-The exotic Rogers and Hammerstein musical remains as entertaining today as it was decades ago.
-(Jefferson Performing Arts)
+The exotic Rogers and Hammerstein musical remains as entertaining today as it was decades ago as it intertwines themes of romance, duty and prejudice to create a story that’s funny, heartbreaking and thought-provoking.
+At Jefferson Performing Arts Center.

 Louisiana Philharmonic Orchestra